 How to Amend HOA Rules

 Unfortunately, amending a development’s governing documents is commonly a difficult, sometimes expensive, and almost always time-consuming process.
 Eliminating or changing a restriction typically involves obtaining the vote of all the HOA members (all owners in the development), or at a minimum, a vote of the majority of the HOA board of the directors.

-Generally, the document containing the regulation specifies the procedures necessary to amend it.
+The document containing the regulation should specify the procedures necessary to amend it.
 It’s critical that you carefully follow the required procedures.
 An experienced local attorney can assist you in determining the necessary amendment process, and in attempting any amendment.

 Talk With Your HOA Board First